The Osprey Exos 38 is my favorite pick for fast and light overnighters or even the odd long weekend bash through the bush.

 I personally found the Osprey Kestrel 38 far too heavy for my needs.
 Vs the old Exos it may have been a contender but with the updated Exos’ backpanel and harness system its not even close.

-If you’re looking at backpacks for travel, the Kestrel, with its better organisation and slimmer barrel design could come out on top -- especially when you think about those tight doorways on trains and how wide the exos is.
+If you’re looking at backpacks for travel, the Kestrel, with its better organization and slimmer barrel design could come out on top -- especially when you think about those tight doorways on trains and how wide the exos is.

 Osprey Exos 38 vs Stratos 36